 Learn the secrets behind today's most rapidly growing niche publishers.
 Download a FREE copy of How to Develop a Multiplatform Magazine Business Plan, and discover how large your magazine business could become and how much of an investment will be required to build your business to maturity.

-However, the ones who moved on to be successful had their budget in order.
-They understand that getting people to pay for a magazine is expensive marketing work, and learning how much you’re willing to pay to get a new subscriber, and what that subscriber is worth to you, is a whole other game and skillset.
+However, the ones who moved on to be successful had their budget in order and they didn’t focus on an app, they built HTML web magazines.
+They went in understanding that getting people to pay for a magazine is expensive marketing work, and learning how much you’re willing to pay to get a new subscriber, and what that subscriber is worth to you, is a whole other game and skillset.

 At Mequoda, we work mostly with established legacy magazine publishers but have also worked with publishing startups in the past.
 These startups have benefitted from our work with legacy publishers in teaching them how to start an online magazine because what you’ll soon discover is that the planning required to start an online magazine is not much different than the planning required to start a print magazine.